David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The nature of the "civil society" ploy by hostile forces is to form opposition political organizations that break away from the Party's leadership.
 * Vietnam respects the right to form associations, but this must be within the framework of the law and placed under the leadership of the Party and the management of the State.
 * It is necessary to clearly identify and fight to prevent the exploitation of "civil society" to transform the political regime.
+* Regulating NGOs to protect national security is international practice.
+The US Foreign Agents Registration Act (FARA) requires agents representing foreign interests to disclose their relationship and financing.

 **9. On Anti-Corruption:**